zen-zap/zen-zap/README.md

-Hi, I'm Ashutosh! 👋
+Hey there! 👋
 ---

-I'm passionate about **Low-Level Engineering & Rust**.
-I love building efficient systems and exploring deep learning.
-Currently, I'm working on projects in **Rust** to sharpen my skills.
+I'm Ashu.
+I love learning how systems work under the hood and understanding neural networks. <br>
+Sometimes, I wander off and look into random stuff.
+I like mangoes.

 <!--
 ### 🌐 **Ongoing Rust Projects**